andreasmhallberg/readingnotes/Ibrahim, 1986. Standard and Prestige Language - a problem in Arabic sociolinguistics.md

 - H option for persons who do not which to use stigmatized forms but for whom prestige-L is posh or not accessible.
 124

-- "Standard Arabic H is socially neutral and unmarked with respect to the speaker's class.’‘ 124
+- "Standard Arabic H is socially neutral and unmarked with respect to the speaker's class."
+124

 @diglossia
 @Arabic